Integrating Megaport with SAP on Azure

 You can repeat the steps to create a second VXC connection into your Azure infrastructure, which will qualify the setup for Microsoft Azure’s SLA.
-When you paste your Microsoft Azure Service Key into the appropriate field, choose the Secondary on-ramp location (the Primary on-ramp location will be greyed out and unavailable).
+When you paste your Microsoft Azure Service Key into the appropriate field, choose the Secondary on-ramp location (the Primary on-ramp location will be dimmed and unavailable).

 At this point, you will have created the second Layer 2 connection from your Megaport to your Azure infrastructure and your work in the Megaport Portal is complete.

 You can run SAP applications on Azure Virtual Machines (VMs) and bare metal instances as is the case with SAP Hana on Azure (large instance).
 SAP applications on VMs offer fast deployment of compute and storage as opposed to the relatively long process of procuring and installing equipment for premise-based installations.
 This can be on-premises, connected to a cloud solution, or run entirely as a cloud solution.
 Dividing the same SAP system between an on-premises and cloud infrastructure is not supported.

 SAP services such as NetWeaver, Business One, and HANA can run on Azure VMs, storage, and network.
 To use these services efficiently, it’s important to understand the sizes and capacities of the VMs in terms of vCPU, memory, and associated network and storage bandwidth.
 You will need adequate resources to ensure the performance of the SAP applications you are using.